Last Hurrahs! Road Trips to Take Before Summer is Over

 If you’re looking for a scenic destination, you’ll love the Methow Valley and especially the drive there via the majestic scenery of the North Cascades.
 The dry heat will have you basking in the sun.
 The kids will have fun hiking and mountain biking on easy trails, followed by a round of mini golf and ice cream in the old west-themed town of Winthrop.
 Everyone will enjoy horseback riding, a huge range of water sports, and even a hot air balloon ride.

 If you’re looking for a place where you can get in some serious R&R, you’ll love Lake Chelan and the fact that there’s not much to do here except park your rear and relax.
 If you must get up, nearby wineries are a fun diversion, as well as shopping in downtown historic Chelan.
-The kids will have fun swimming, building sand castles for hours, playing putt putt, and splashing around at the water park.
-Since nearly everything in Chelan is family-friendly, everyone will enjoy a scenic garden tour, a boat cruise or a u-pick hayride tour.
+The kids will have fun swimming, building sand castles, playing putt putt, driving go karts at Rally Alley and splashing around at the awesome water park.
+Since nearly everything in Chelan is family friendly, everyone will enjoy a scenic garden tour or a boat cruise up the lake.

-What are your favorite local road trips?
+What are your favorite summer road trips?
 Let us know in a comment below.

 –Kristina Moy & Allison Ellis